London rents reach £1,500, the highest they have ever been, spelling bad news for first-time buyers who cannot afford expensive deposits.

-We reported on rising house prices in our last article, which is a great thing for the British economy and for prospective property sellers.
+We reported on rising house prices in our last article, which is a great thing for the British economy and for prospective property sellers, looking to sell quick.
 However, if you are yet to step foot on the property ladder, and like many others are looking at renting as an alternative then you won’t enjoy the latest news of a 12.5% rise in typical rental prices across the UK.
 These figures come from the latest HomeLet rental index published on Monday.

 Put simply, the scheme enables people to save from their pre-tax income as the 25% government cash boost is equal to basic-rate tax.

 Tell us how this affects you in the comments section below.